Feature Overview

 Data Store

-The Data Store is a simple, persistent key-value pair store.
+The Data Store is persistent key-value pair store.
 It can be referenced from both Javascript and the Data Store Utility Blocks.

 Commander